Touchstones of Hope

 - Learn more about the Touchstones of Hope movement in northern British Columbia (2008-2012)

-Take action in support of equity for Indigenous children, youth and families NOW by participating in 7 Free Ways to Make a Difference!
+Take action in support of equity for children, youth and families now by participating in the Caring Society's campaigns to make a difference!

 Question about the Touchstones of Hope?
 Contact us at email@example.com.